DavidNKraemer/DavidNKraemer.github.io/_posts/2019-10-28-orwell-and-qoheles.md

 ---
 layout: post
-title: "Orwell and Qoheles"
+title: "Orwell and Kohelet"
 author: "David Kraemer"
 categories: ln
 tags: [math, writing, English, soft]
 ---

-Rereading Orwell's *Politics and the English language*, I found myself cackling to his rendition of Qoheles:
+Rereading Orwell's *Politics and the English language*, I found myself cackling to his rendition of Kohelet:

 > Objective considerations of contemporary phenomena compel the conclusion that success or failure in competitive activities exhibits no tendency to be commensurate